smart devices iot security

 California, Oregon lead the way on smart home security

-How smart devices work at protecting our information is front of mind of lawmakers, worried enough about the details sent back and forth — and how their protected — to start pushing for laws that demand more security for consumers.
+Legislators are focused on how smart devices protect our information.
+They are worried enough about the details sent back and forth—and how they are protected—to start pushing for laws that demand more security for consumers.

-Sen. Mark Warner (D-VA) co-sponsored a bill on this front back in 2017.
-It failed.
-But that law, now called the Internet of Things (IoT) Cybersecurity Improvement Act of 2019, is back in play.
+Sen. Mark Warner (D-VA) co-sponsored a bill on this front in 2017.
+It failed, but that law, now called the Internet of Things (IoT) Cybersecurity Improvement Act of 2019, is back in play.

 The state of California has beat them to it, passing a similar bill, SB 327, which was signed into law in September 2018 — and goes into effect on January 1, 2020.